 - This method of hanging a wall tapestry is also perfect for blocking out harsh light by draping the tapestry and creating a billowed effect.

-- Frames: How to hang a tapestry that is very fragile, intricate, and/or vintage?
-Simply put it behind a glass and frame it.
+That is very fragile, intricate, or overdyed or vintage rugs?
+Simply put it behind glass and frame it.
 Choose a frame that is coherent with the look of the tapestry and you will have a tapestry that serves the dual purpose of a painting and a tapestry.

-- Make a Canopy: There’s no reason why you should limit yourself to just walls when wondering how to hang a tapestry when you can get creative and improvise.
-Hang the tapestry from the ceiling (using the method explained in point 6) and onto the wall to create a cozy, dreamy, boho-chic space out of your bed, a sitting or a reading area.
+There is no reason why you should limit yourself to just walls when wondering how to hang a tapestry when you can get creative and improvise.
+Hang the tapestry from the ceiling (using the method explained in point 6) and onto the wall to create a cozy, dreamy, boho-chic space out of your bed, a sitting, or a reading area.
 Attaching a small hook or a piece of rope to the middle of the tapestry will help you achieve that canopy-like look.
 Now that is one cool way to hang a wall tapestry!

 Tapestries are often undervalued when it comes to using them as standalone décor pieces.
 The trick lies in finding the right one that helps you create the vibe you want in your room and also to know how to hang a tapestry artistically so that it does justice to it.